HGRBASHER/Amazon-Egypt-Test-Automation/README.md

 # Amazon Project - TestNG Automation Framework

-**Amazon_TestNG** — End-to-End UI Test Automation for Amazon E-Commerce Platform

 ---

-# 2. About the Project
+# 1. About the Project

 ## Purpose